mitchallison2/song_recommender/README.md

 ├── README.md                           <- The top-level README for reviewers of this project ├── Project_Notebook.ipynb              <- Narrative documentation of process in Jupyter notebook ├── MusicRecommenderPresentation.pdf    <- PDF version of project presentation
-├── .gitignore                          <- Ignored files(all data, saved files.)
+├── Presentation_Vod.mp4                <- Vod of presenation, with demo of app ├── .gitignore                          <- Ignored files(all data, saved files.)
 |
 ├── data                                <- External/saved datasets.
 Some files in data saved for streamlit.